 Currently completing the Emergency Medicine Program at Dalhousie University.
 Luke has been using PoCUS now for 5 years, starting with courses during medical school.
 Luke is involved in research focusing on the use of PoCUS in shock.

-Darryl Chickness, ACP
+Darryl Chickness, CCP

 Natasha Caminsky, MD